VMware: Installing Nasuni Edge Appliance or NMC

 All supported hypervisors include a serial console that works with Nasuni.
 For other hypervisors, consult your vendor’s documentation for connection instructions.

-If necessary, you can change the size of the cache disk using the procedure in “Changing the size of the cache disk” on page 66.
+If necessary, you can change the size of the cache disk using the procedure in “Changing the size of the cache disk.

 Installing using the vSphere Client